The Rhine is a hiking trail and a trading, border, energy and boundary river

 The Swiss Alpine Club

-The Swiss Alpine Club (Schweizer Alpen Club, SAC / Club Alpin Suisse, CAS) regularly organizes hiking tours in this area and elsewhere in the country.
+The Swiss Alpine Club (Schweizer Alpen Club, SAC / Club Alpin Suisse, CAS) regularly organises hiking tours in this area and elsewhere in the country.

-Although the name suggests otherwise, the SAC not only organizes ski tours, mountain climbing, and other sports in the high mountains and the Alps but also (walking) activities in other regions.
+Although the name suggests otherwise, the SAC not only organises ski tours, mountain climbing, and other sports in the high mountains and the Alps but also (walking) activities in other regions.

 Impressions